moskytw/mosql/docs/index.rst

 MoSQL is a lightweight Python library which assists programmer to use SQL.

-It is designed to take the high performance from using the pure SQL, and just do the necessary abstracting of SQL.

-It has two major parts: 1. :ref:`an-easy-to-use-model` for the result set, and 2. :ref:`the-sql-builders` which build the SQLs by the common data types in Python.
+It has two major parts:

+1. :ref:`an-easy-to-use-model` for the result set.s
+2. :ref:`the-sql-builders` which build the SQL strings by the common data types in Python.

 .. _an-easy-to-use-model: